 With ALPHA/Sim's graphical modeling and simulation environment it is possible to develop and exercise simulation models without having to see or write a line of code.
 The graphical interface allows you to design the model using the mouse and icons.
 Integrated forms provide the means for specifying logic and input parameters for the model.
 ALPHA/Sim also provides the ability to interface with external software.
 We described how to use this tool via a simple example of a manufacturing system.
 This example illustrates the key features of ALPHA/Sim.
 In addition, we briefly listed some of the advanced features of the tool.
-We also listed a number of sample applications and briefly described two of these, namely a client-server performance model and a business process workflow model.
+We also listed a number of sample applications and briefly described three of these, namely a clientserver performance model, a serial-line JIT production system, and a business process workflow model.